vstraigis/CalculatorWithExpressionParser/README.md

+# University Task

-# Calculator with expression parser written in Java
+## Calculator with expression parser written in Java

 **This simple calculator can perform basic arithmetic operations.
 It can also parse expressions, so you can directly enter an expression like "2+3" and it will calculate the result.**